Recommendations For Trailer Frame Painting

 The first year at Bonneville everything rusted right through the paint.
 Then I found this two-part epoxy primer, and I redid everything on the trailer and the vehicle frame.
 We raced several more years out there with no more rust – unless we scratched through somewhere.
 That said, we scratched the paint many times but rarely scratched through the epoxy primer.

 Painting is definitely more of a DIY process.
 You can do it in a make-shift paint booth in your garage, and get a good result if you take your time.
-In this case, the 2-part epoxy primers take a little more because the cure time is limited.
+In this case, the 2-part epoxy primers take a little more effort because the cure time is quick.
 That said, you can just as well have the painting done professionally if you want.

 Paint over the primer in any color you want.